ki3ani/readmypdf/README.md

 # readmypdf
- An app that uses open ai llm api to read ai documents with a ract front and flack backend
+ An app that uses open ai llm api to read ai documents with a react front and flask backend